artisan1218/artisan1218/README.md

-- 👋 Hi, I’m Chengyuan Zhou, currently a graduate student majoring in M.S. in Applied Data Science at University of Southern California.
+- 👋 Hi, I’m Chengyuan Zhou, currently a graduate student majoring in M.S. in Applied Data Science of Viterbi School of Engineering at University of Southern California.
 - 👀 I’m actively looking for SWE and Data Science internship.
 Please go to my [LinkedIn page](https://www.linkedin.com/in/chengyuan-zhou-3559b4136/) for more information.
 - 💻 Below are some of my most outstanding projects, feel free to check'em out.
 - 📫 I'm reachable via personal email: zcy1218@gmail.com